jorik041/Emerald-AI-wiki/Wander-Types-and-Movement.md

 | Destination  | Allows an AI to travle to a single destination.
 Once it reaches it destination, it will stay stationary.  |

 ## Dynamic - Wander Type
 The Dynamic Wander Type does a lot of the work for you.
 It randomly generates a waypoint anywhere within the green radius.
 You can adjust the size of this radius and set the slope limitation which stops waypoints from generating on unreachable or too steep locations.
-Note: The green dynamic wandering radius indicator is only visible within the Temperament tab.
+Note: The green dynamic wandering radius indicator is only visible within the Temperament tab and not during runtime.

 ![](https://i.imgur.com/ArREX20.png)